 Like ENTPs, ENFPs can have a sort of love-hate relationship with Ne.
-They that it helps them stay open-minded and allows them to see the value of different options or perspectives.
+On the one hand, they like that it helps them stay open-minded and to see a variety of options and perspectives.
 They also enjoy its sense of adventure, expectancy, and wonderment toward life’s mysteries.
-But Ne also has its challenges, such as making it difficult for ENFPs to draw firm conclusions or feel confident about their decisions.
+But Ne also has its challenges, including making it difficult for ENFPs to draw firm conclusions, make lasting commitments, or feel confident about their decisions.

 One of the more important features of Fi is its direction.
 Namely, because it is introverted, outsiders may not have easy access to ENFPs’ emotions, with the exception of their general spiritedness and enthusiasm.
 Like ESFPs, ENFPs express their Feeling judgments somewhat indirectly through their Te.
 This may at times lead others to view ENFPs as Thinking types, while seeing ENTPs, who extravert their judgments by way of Extraverted Feeling, as Feeling types.